dentarg/auth0-blog/_posts/2016-12-27-learn-about-inferno-js-build-and-authenticate-an-app.markdown

 We've learned how to create a basic real-world application with Inferno.
 We've also explored some of the features Inferno has that its predecessors lack, such as `linkEvent`.
 We've demonstrated how simple it can be to utilize Inferno with external methods.
 Inferno author Dominic Gannaway's favorite feature is lifecycle hooks for functional components, something we didn't explore in this tutorial but should certainly be utilized by developers who prefer a functional component approach.

-To learn more about Inferno, you can get in touch with the community and development team by checking out the [Inferno GitHub](https://github.com/trueadm/inferno) and the [Inferno Slack](https://inferno-slack.herokuapp.com/).
+To learn more about the Inferno JS library, you can get in touch with the community and development team by checking out the [Inferno GitHub](https://github.com/trueadm/inferno) and the [Inferno Slack](https://inferno-slack.herokuapp.com/).

 If you're a JavaScript developer trying to improve performance and reduce filesize in your web apps, check out Inferno.
 Even if you don't have React experience, Inferno is easy to learn thanks to the abundance of React resources and tutorials available.
 Hopefully you're now ready to get started with Inferno in your projects!